 For a relatively small town home to around 35k people, Penticton actually has an awful lot of breweries.
-The number is currently six, with another due to open soon.
+The number is currently six, with another due to open soon (summer 2020).

 Penticton’s reputation as a wine mecca is becoming better established by the day, and yet the brewery scene still remains fairly undiscovered.
 Except by us locals, of course.
 We know have something special and I’m about to share the important details with you.
 Here’s everything you need to know about Penticton’s breweries for your own self-guided tour.